 Moving Your Safety Induction Training Online

 You can achieve an engaging safety induction training experience by using technology to deliver it online.
-You not only save time, money but you and also gain consistency in the messaging.
+You not only save time and money but you also gain consistency in the messaging.
 When you rely on a face-to-face delivery, you cannot control the content or the delivery method and inconsistency can creep in.
 Most importantly, you can create an engaging and immersive experience that has been shown to improve knowledge retention.

 There are several options to moving your safety induction training online.
 You can use online platforms that provide templates for you to create your content and assessments.
 These software platforms are generally inexpensive; however, they require a considerable amount of your time to develop the content, and you need to be mindful of the quality of the materials that you upload.